Computing minimal Weierstrass equations

 The next proposition is just a more explicit transcription of \cite{LTR}, Corollaire 2(b), p.
 4594, plus Lemme 9(c), p.
 4593 for (2.a)).
 The parenthetical sentence in (2.b) below follows from {\it op.\ cit.}, Lemme 7(f), p.
 4595-4596.
+These results rely on the invariant denoted by $\lambda'(p_0)$ which is the maximum of the $\lambda(p)$'s for all rational points $p\in W(p_0)(k)$ except the points at infinity ($x_1=\infty$ in the notation of Lemma~\ref{mup4}).